Anthony Hopkins: Personal life

-Hopkins is a recovering alcoholic; he has stayed sober since just after Christmas 1975.
+Hopkins is a recovering alcoholic and has stayed sober since just after Christmas 1975.
 He said, "I made that quantum leap when I asked for help.
 I just found something and a woman talked to me and she said, just trust in God.
 And I said, well, why not?"
 When asked, "Did you literally pray?"
 Hopkins responded: "No, I didn't.
 I think because I asked for help, which is a form of prayer."
 In January 2020, when asked if he was still agnostic, he responded, "Agnosticism is a bit strange.
 An agnostic doubts and atheism denies.
 I'm not a holy Joe; I'm just an old sinner like everyone else.
 I do believe more than ever now that there is a vast area of our own lives that we know nothing about.
 As I get older, I can cry at the drop of a hat because the wonderful, terrible passion of life is so short.
 I have to believe there's something bigger than me.
 I'm just a microbe.
 That, for me, is the biggest feeling of relief – acknowledging that I am really nothing.
 I'm compelled to say, whoever's running the show, thank you very much."
+In 2025, Hopkins celebrated 50 years of sobriety, urging everyone with addiction to "choose life."

 Hopkins quit smoking using the Allen Carr method.
 In 2008, he embarked on a weight loss programme, and by 2010, he had lost 5st 10 lb (80 lb or 36 kg).
 In January 2017, in an interview with The Desert Sun, Hopkins said that he had been diagnosed with Asperger syndrome three years earlier, but that he was "high end".
 In 2020, he said that "it's a great gift, actually".

 He has a pet cat named Niblo, which he adopted in Budapest.
 Hopkins eschews meat and prefers a pescatarian diet.

 He is a fan of the BBC sitcom Only Fools and Horses, and once remarked in an interview how he would love to appear in the series.
-Writer John Sullivan saw the interview, and with Hopkins in mind created the character Danny Driscoll, a local villain.
-However, filming of the new series coincided with the filming of The Silence of the Lambs, making Hopkins unavailable.
+Writer John Sullivan saw the interview, and with Hopkins in mind created the character Danny Driscoll, a local villain, but filming of the new series coincided with the filming of The Silence of the Lambs, making Hopkins unavailable.
 The role instead went to Roy Marsden.

-Commenting on the loss of his Los Angeles home in the 2025 Palisades fire, Hopkins posted a message on Instagram, supporting those affected, and saying "the only thing we take with us is the love we give".

 Hopkins published his memoir, We Did OK, Kid in November 2025.